California Initiative to Advance Precision Medicine Reducing Cancer Disparities Through Innovative Community-Academic Partnerships

 In light of COVID-19, Dr. Patel's team completed a single focus group for 12 care providers.
 Several major themes arose from this focus group, including:

-- Latino patient populations and other non-English speaking populations lack the resources necessary to navigate the health system;
+- Latino patient populations and other non-English speaking populations lack the resources necessary to navigate health systems;

-- Low-income and minority patients experience significant language and financial barriers after cancer diagnosis;
+- Low-income and minority patients experience significant language and financial barriers after a cancer diagnosis;

 - High-quality care for patients undergoing treatment requires extensive coordination; and

-- Discussions with patients about cancer care and genetic and molecular testing benefit from facilitation by CHWs.
+- Discussions with patients about cancer care and genetic and molecular testing work better when a CHW facilitates.

 The project team interviewed 11 key stakeholders to obtain feedback on overall planned project implementation.
 These stakeholder interviews provided the team with insight about the local contexts, assets, and barriers to achieving cancer health equity in Monterey County.
 The interviewed stakeholders emphasized the need to focus on: